dannash100/node.js/README.md

 Note: I adapted the examples to make use of ECMAScript 2015 Class syntax, as the book was published before these where available.

 ### Streams
-*See examples for parsers, webservers, error handling.
+*See examples for parsers, webservers, error handling.*
-- Allows data to be dynamically processed as it is available and then released when its no longer needed.
+- allows data to be dynamically processed as it is available and then released when its no longer needed.
 - managing and modeling data asynchronously and efficiently.
 - ReadStreams can read files a buffers worth at a time and send it to the client.
+- allow interal buffer to be configured with size parameter.

 ```javascript